History of Winchester College: Foundation and early years

-The college was set up by Wykeham with a dual religious and educational and purpose.
+The college was set up by William of Wykeham with a dual religious and educational purpose.
 Funds were set aside for chantries, so that prayers would be said for the founder's soul, for instance.
 Three chaplains, three clerks and sixteen choristers were given an extensive programme of prayers and services to deliver.
-By contrast, two masters would educate the pupils; ten fellows and the warden would be concerned with both religious and educational aspects.
+Two masters were to educate the pupils; ten fellows and the warden were to be concerned with both religious and educational aspects.
 Extensive bequests were made to ensure the longevity of the institution; the 70 scholars were to be maintained through these alongside the staff.

 According to its 1382 charter and final statutes (1400), the school is called in Latin Collegium Sanctae Mariae prope Wintoniam ("St Mary's College, near Winchester"), or Collegium Beatae Mariae Wintoniensis prope Winton ("The College of the Blessed Mary of Winchester, near Winchester").
-New College was also dedicated to St Mary; the naming reflects the school and university's religious affiliations as well as educational purpose.
-New College would educate Winchester's students in theology and law, also through the medium of Latin.

 The first 70 poor scholars entered the school in 1394.
 Basic proficiency in Latin (having covered the grammar of Donatus) was required for entry, as the majority of pupil's time was to be spent perfecting their Latin grammar.
 The college operated a Latin-only rule, that is, only Latin was to be spoken 'in hall'.
 In contrast, schools set up prior to 1350 tended to allow both French and Latin, as both needed practice; this shows that the use of French was no longer as important.

 In the early 15th century the specific requirement was that scholars come from families where the income was less than five marks sterling (£3 6s 8d) per annum; in comparison, the contemporary reasonable living for a yeoman was £5 per annum.

 Other innovations at Winchester included enforcing discipline through the pupils themselves, using prefects.
 Discipline was in any case meant to be less harsh than was common in medieval schools, at least as the statutes read.
-Winchester was also unusual in giving education to boys aged 12–18, as universities would accept students within this age range.
+Winchester was unusual in giving education to boys aged 12–18, as universities would accept students within this age range.
 These features, including the double foundation, formed the model for Eton College and King's College, Cambridge, some 50 years later.
 Eton and Winchester formed a close partnership in this period.

+Pupils at Winchester College include 16 Quiristers, 70 Scholars, and an increasing number of (fee-paying) Commoners.

-At first only a small number of pupils other than scholars were admitted; by the 15th century the school had around 100 pupils in total, nominally the 70 scholars, 16 choirboys known as "quiristers", and the rest "commoners".
+At first only a small number of pupils other than Scholars were admitted; by the 15th century the school had around 100 pupils in total, nominally the 70 Scholars, 16 choirboys aged below 12 known as 'Quiristers', and the rest 'Commoners'.
 Demand for places for commoners was high, and though at first restricted, numbers gradually rose.